james2406/CodeFirstGirls-York2016/5-javascript/README.md

 </html>
 ```

-Second, create and link a javascript file to the document

-(this is added to the body, as it will wait for all of the html to load before it runs)
+Create and link a javascript file to the document (this is added to the body, as it will wait for all of the html to load before it runs)

 ```
   <body>